conestack/plumber/README.rst

 The ``plumber`` metaclass adds the functionalities defined by ``Part1`` and ``Part2`` to ``SomePlumbing`` class.

-There are three functionalities which could be defined by parts:
+There are three functionalities which could be defined by parts

 - provide ``defaults`` on plumbing classes.
 - ``extend`` plumbing classes.